NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Almost all digging shovels and garden spades have steel blades.
 Steel is heavier and more durable than aluminum.
 While aluminum is prone to denting and bending, it is less expensive and better at resisting rust.
 If you are considering a shovel with steel blades, look for models with a rust-resistant coating.

-Low-end shovels generally have stamped steel blades, meaning the blade and attachment to the shaft was machine-stamped from a sheet of steel.
+Low-end shovels generally have stamped steel blades, meaning the blade and attachment to the shaft were machine-stamped from a sheet of steel.
 High-quality shovels have forged blades, meaning the blade started as a single piece of heated steel that was then hammered into shape.
-Forged blade tools are more expensive, but they also last longer.
+Forged steel blade tools are more expensive, but they also last longer.

 Shaft Length and Material